 Tel Aviv Street Party Purim Rave (Annual, cancelled due to Covid-19)

 The craziest Purim bash in Tel Aviv is returning this year, this time to its new and improved location in Charles Clore Park.
 The Tel Aviv Street Party Purim Rave will be the biggest event yet, and will feature two stages with electronic and mainstream music, opportunities to buy food and drinks, and even fashion and accessories.
 This is a must event.
 Get dressed in your best look and come ready to celebrate!

 Tel Aviv Purim Zombie Walk

 Another annual event, the Tel Aviv Purim Zombie walk features, well, zombies, walking through the streets of Tel Aviv.
-In 2020, the event is expected to return on March 14 at 21:30.
-Thousands of locals will be dressed as zombies, invading nighttime Tel Aviv.
+In 2021, the event has been cancelled under the advice of the Ministry of Health.

-Adloyada Holon is one of the biggest Purim events in Israel, a massive carnival that will take place in 2020 for the 29th time in the city of Holon, just south of Tel Aviv.
+Adloyada Holon is one of the biggest Purim events in Israel, a massive carnival that will unfortunately not take place in 2021 is held in the city of Holon, just south of Tel Aviv.
 Read more about Adloyada Holon.